lavishay-technion/ansible_shallow/01_setup/README.md

 - Incentory file is suggested either with `-i` option or with `ansible.cfg` configuration line specifying the location of the file.
     - Usually looks like this: `inventory = my_inv_file` or any other name
 - An `.ini` file is a configuration file for computer software that consists of a text-based content with a structure and syntax comprising **key–value** pairs for properties, and sections that organize the properties
+    - You can read about [`ini` in the link](https://en.wikipedia.org/wiki/INI_file), but it is pretty self explanatory, thus do not dwell on it too much.
-- The `hosts.ini` file can also be written in `yaml` format, with `.yml` extension, yet it is not mandatory.
+- The inventory file can also be written in `yaml` format, with `.yml` extension, yet it is not mandatory.

 The structure can be provided as follows: